-We concern ourselves with Fano varieties $X$ that are \emph{strongly tropically resolvable} in the sense that any subdivision of $\Sigma \sqcap \trop(X)$ admits a regular refinement that induces a resolution of singularities $X' \to X$ with a Mori dream space $X'$.
+We concern ourselves with Fano varieties $X$ that are \emph{(strongly) tropically resolvable} in the sense that some (every) subdivision of $\Sigma \sqcap \trop(X)$ admits a regular refinement that induces a resolution of singularities $X' \to X$ with a suitable Mori dream space $X'$.
 As we will see in Proposition~\ref{prop:cpl1isstr}, all normal rational varieties with a torus action of complexity one are strongly tropically resolvable.

-\begin{theorem} Let $X$ be a (strongly tropically resolvable) normal Fano variety with a complete intersection Cox ring. \begin{enumerate} \item $A_X^c$ contains the origin in its relative interior and all primitive generators of the fan $\Sigma$ are vertices of $A_X^c$. \item $X$ has at most log terminal singularities if (and only if) the anticanonical complex $A_X^c$ is bounded. \item $X$ has at most $\varepsilon$-log terminal singularities if (and only if) $0$ is the only lattice point in $\varepsilon A_{X}^{c}$. \item $X$ has at most canonical singularities if (and only if) $0$ is the only lattice point in the relative interior of $A_X^c$. \item $X$ has at most terminal singularities if (and only if) $0$ and the primitive generators $v_\varrho$ for $\varrho \in \Sigma^{(1)}$ are the only lattice points of $A_X^c$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $X$ be a (strongly) tropically resolvable normal Fano variety with a complete intersection Cox ring. \begin{enumerate} \item $A_X^c$ contains the origin in its relative interior and all primitive generators of the fan $\Sigma$ are vertices of $A_X^c$. \item $X$ has at most log terminal singularities if (and only if) the anticanonical complex $A_X^c$ is bounded. \item $X$ has at most $\varepsilon$-log terminal singularities if (and only if) $0$ is the only lattice point in $\varepsilon A_{X}^{c}$. \item $X$ has at most canonical singularities if (and only if) $0$ is the only lattice point in the relative interior of $A_X^c$. \item $X$ has at most terminal singularities if (and only if) $0$ and the primitive generators $v_\varrho$ for $\varrho \in \Sigma^{(1)}$ are the only lattice points of $A_X^c$. \end{enumerate} \end{theorem}

 Note that these statements generalize the corresponding characterizations of toric singularities in terms of lattice polytopes given for example in~\cite{BoBo}.
 In the toric case, i.e.,~in the absence of relations $g_i$, our anticanonical polytope $A_X$ is just the Fano polytope and the anticanonical complex is the subdivison of $A_X$ by the fan $\Sigma$.